hobbyfarm/hobbyfarm/README.md

 | Minor | As needed, between majors |
 | Patch | As needed, between minors |

 It is the goal of this project to release **major** versions in the months of March and September of each year.
 This plan was adopted 03 APR 2023, with a major release scheduled for 31 MAY 2023.
-Thus the first "on schedule" major release of HobbyFarm will be in SEPT 2023.
+Thus, the first "on schedule" major release of HobbyFarm will be in SEPT 2023.

 ## Contributing